localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 If our DNS based improvements are not available, or do not solve the connectivity problem, the user can configure cosmetic variables to a name that resolves to the LocalStack container.
 Where previously there were two variables that performed the same role in an inconsistent way, we now have a single variable: `LOCALSTACK_HOST` which is used internally by all services that return URLs.

-## Step 4: debugging your networking configuration
+## Step 4: providing tooling to help ddebug your network configuration

 The final part of this networking initiative was to provide a way for you to debug your networking configuration.
 We released a tool: [https://github.com/localstack/localstack-docker-debug](https://github.com/localstack/localstack-docker-debug) that provides advice for users who are facing connectivity issues.